Academic Programs Catalog

 Financial Aid for Undergraduates

-A comprehensive and coordinated program of financial aid to assist qualified students is available to Michigan State University undergraduates in the form of scholarships, educational grants, loans, and jobs.
+A comprehensive and coordinated program of financial aid to assist qualified students is available to Michigan State University undergraduates in the form of scholarships, educational grants, loans, and work-study.

 Applications for financial aid are available on the web at www.fafsa.gov.
 Results of the application, known as the FAFSA, are sent electronically to the MSU Office of Financial Aid for processing.
 MSU's school code is 002290.
 The FAFSA will ask you for this code.